-Performance-based Award: Aligns executives with key long-term performance measures and rewards them for stockholder value creation.
+Performance-based Award: Aligns executives with key performance measures.

 Time-based Award: Provides for leadership continuity and encourages long-term commitment to the Company.

 Other Compensation: Satisfies employee health, welfare and retirement needs and provides a competitive compensation package needed to attract and retain talented executives.